What is the Neighbor Network?

 By volunteering to regularly make calls to seniors during this crisis, you can help connect your neighbors to the resources they need while building meaningful relationships.

-What happens if I sign up?
+What happens if I sign up to volunteer?

 –Attend a short online video training with other volunteers covering how to make calls, tips for your conversations, and when and how to reach out for help

 –If you want to participate, you’ll begin by making several short introductory calls to seniors until you connect with 1-3 older adults who want to receive ongoing calls – the number of seniors and the timing of the calls is up to you!
+This process varies across our programs.

 –Track your progress, and build relationships with your senior neighbors by calling them twice a week for the duration of the COVID-19 crisis